 For prescriptions there is a deductible of € 5,70.
 The % of GDP for health costs is 10,2, which is above the OECD‘s average of 9,0.
 Life expectancy was in 2005 for women 82,24 and 76,65 for men.
 Generally, taxes for income are quite high and so is also the obligatory health tax, so adult doctors end up paying more than 55% of their income on taxes!

-Austria has 5 public and 3 private universities.
-The majority of the students study in public universities, which are free of cost for aucstrian students.
+Austria has 4 public and 4 private universities.
+The majority of the students study in public universities, which are free of cost for Austrian students.

-For all 5 public universites there is the same entrance exam which takes place once a year at the same time in every city, so one can only apply for one university.
+For all 4 public universites there is the same entrance exam which takes place once a year at the same time in every city, so one can only apply for one university.
 To guarantee Austria's healthcare future, following quota was introduced: 75% of the spots go to Austrian citizens, 20% to EU citizens and 5% to all other yountries.
 The best ranked students of each quota will be given a spot in the university which they applied for.
 You can take the test as many times as you like.
-The private universities have different entrance exams and other requirements.
+The private universities have different entrance exams and other requirements, such as interviews.